 Changes Made: I had to chop several inches off each side to get it to fit right.
-All the darts and lengths where the pleats were sewn down were shortened by four to two inches.
+All the darts and lengths where the pleats were sewn down were shortened by two to four inches.
 Instead of a waistband, I decided to try a grosgrain ribbon facing.
 I will never make a waistband again!
-I am so short-waisted that the bulk of even a very skinny waistband was too much.
+I am so shortwaisted that the bulk of even a very skinny waistband is too much.
 The ribbon facing also makes a tucked-in top look much neater, to me.

 Pros: It fits me so well!
 More proof that I should always make a muslin.
 It could also double as being from the 1940s, since I left it longer.Cons: It needs a slip or lining because the pleats stick to my legs and each other.

 I love how well the pleats hang!
 I would highly recommend this pattern.
 Now I just need to make one in plaid for myself.